 The Akkadian empire spanned 800 miles and prospered for a century.
-Anthropologist Carla Sinopoli, who provides a useful definition of empire, lists the Akkadian Empire as among those lasting two empires.
+Anthropologist Carla Sinopoli, who provides a useful definition of empire, lists the Akkadian Empire as among those lasting two centuries.

 Sinopoli on "empire" and "imperialism":

 "[A] territorially expansive and incorporative kind of state, involving relationships in which one state exercises control over other sociopolitical entities, and of imperialism as the process of creating and maintaining empires."

 The Biblical Archaeologist, Vol. 39, No. 3 (Sep., 1976), pp. 114-117.

 - "How the Akkadian Empire Was Hung Out to Dry